JaduaStudios/JaduaGoBrowser/readme.md

 - Including [uBlock Origin](https://github.com/gorhill/uBlock)
 - Vertical tabs made available by the team at [Fushra Pulse](https://github.com/pulse-browser)

 Elevate your browsing game with Jadua Go – where speed meets style, and every click feels like a victory.
-It's not just a browser; it's your gateway to a faster, safer, and more personalized online world.
+It's not just a browser; it's your gateway to a faster, safer, and more personalised online world.